Last Updated: March 23, 2021

 Figure out what type of strategy will work well in your store.
 You can go in so many different directions.
 Done well, this can make your retail store a destination and improve your brand.

 Long lines are a nightmare for retailers.
-Sure, it shows that you’re busy, but it also means that there are some guests in line who won’t be returning anytime soon.
-Most customers expect to be in line for under 8minutes and 77% are less likely to return if they have to wait that long.
-If you own the most popular coffee shop or donut spot in town you’ll have to find new ways of getting through the line quickly.
+Sure, it shows that you’re busy, but it also means that some guests in line won’t be returning anytime soon.
+Most customers expect to be in line for under 8 minutes, and 77% are less likely to return if they have to wait that long.
+If you own the most popular coffee shop or donut spot in town, you’ll have to find new ways of getting through the line quickly.

-Some stores have started having employees go through the line with mobile tablets to increase efficiency.
-Sam’s Club and other big retailers now allow scanned payments to be made through their app.
+Some stores started having employees go through the line with mobile tablets to increase efficiency.
+Sam’s Club and other big retailers now allow scanned payments to be made through their apps.
 It personalizes the experience and lowers checkout time.
-Starbucks now accepts remote pre-orders so that customers can simply drive-thru or walk-in to grab their drink, skipping lines by paying in advance.
+Starbucks now accepts remote pre-orders so that customers can simply drive thru or walk-in to grab their drink, skipping lines by paying in advance.

-Retail owners can also improve checkout time with a faster retail POS system.
-For shops that require fast turnover, even a few second lag on your chip reader can keep a line backed up, losing you customers and cash.
-Click below to start your free trial with KORONA.
+Retail owners can also improve checkout times with a faster retail POS system.
+For shops that require fast turnover, even a small lag on your chip reader can keep a line backed up, losing your customers and cash.
+Click below to start your free trial with KORONA POS.
 Our point of sale solution is one of the fastest in the industry.